nim-lang/Nim/doc/manual_experimental.rst

 A borrow starts with one of the following:

 - The assignment of a non-view-type to a view-type.
-- The assingment of a location that is derived from a local parameter to a view-type.
+- The assignment of a location that is derived from a local parameter to a view-type.